He awa whiria: the tidal streams of interstellar objects

 The typical velocity of the stream in the local standard of rest is taken to be a 3D isotropic Gaussian with 1D velocity dispersion $\sigma_\mathrm{prog}$; this distribution can be made more realistic in the future following \citet{hopkins_Predicting_2024}.
+It is important to note that the distribution of velocities in the Solar neighborhood is likely to be affected by resonances with the bar (e.g. \citet{moreno_Effect_2021}; \citet{dillamore_Radial_2024}).
+Our adopted density structure for each stream (see \S \ref{sec:sims}), which may also be affected by the bar (e.g. \citet{pearson_Gaps_2017}), may therefore need to be altered for certain parts of the local velocity distribution.
+We expect that this will be a second-order effect (that is, adopting a velocity distribution that more closely matches the Gaia data following \citet{hopkins_Predicting_2024} will be more important), but given that the origins of the structures in velocity space are not well-understood, these effects may matter more than we expect.
 The age of the stream is drawn uniformly from 0-12 Gyr, reflecting the roughly constant star formation history expected for the Milky Way \citep[e.g.][]{schonrich_Chemical_2009}.
 Note that the progenitor star or cluster does not need to still be extant for the ISO stream to persist, so it is the star formation history, not the age distribution of current stars, that matters \citep{lintott_Predicting_2022,hopkins_Galactic_2023}.